 There are several matters regarding the resurrection of Jesus Christ that seem to indicate there are discrepancies between scriptural accounts of these matters.
-The two basic matters that we will consider are how long Jesus was in the grave and what happened immediately after His resurrection.
+The two basic matters that we will consider are: (1) How long was Jesus Christ in the grave? and (2) What happened immediately after the resurrection of Jesus Christ?.

 Gleason L Archer, on page 328 of his book entitled Encyclopedia of Bible Difficulties, asserts that the meaning of the expression “three days and three nights in the heart of the earth” refers to “three twenty-four-hour days in part or in whole.”
 He goes on to say,